shivashant25/ContosoTraders-1/docs/setup.md

 ## Setting up TailwindTraders in a lab

 Same steps as above.
-But you have to create a fork of the [TailwindTraders github repository](https://github.com/CloudLabs-AI/TailwindTraders); one fork per lab.
+But you have to create and use a fork of this github repository (instead of using this original repository); one fork per lab.